Dr John Chiverton

 Undergraduate and Master's project topics that I have to offer include projects on medical image analysis, image processing, computer vision, signal processing.

-I am currently working on techniques for the automated analysis of video data with applications including traffic safety and wildlife monitoring.
+I am currently working on techniques for the automated analysis of 3D imaging data and video data with applications including modelling of steel fibre reinforced concrete, traffic safety and wildlife monitoring.
 I am also continuing my research in the area of medical image analysis.
 I am also supervising graduate projects in the areas of signal processing.